angeldollface/flek/README.markdown

 - Added a method to generate a secure password.
 - Added a flag to the CLI tool to generate a secure password.
 - Added a data structure to hold information about a secure password.

+### Version 1.8.0

+- Updated documentation.
+- Added an error case for when an invalid length is supplied to the API for generating a secure password!
+- Added an error case for when an empty string is supplied to the API for password analysis.

 ## NOTE